imranpollob/reactive-github/README.md

-# Reactive GitHub (2024 refresh)
+# GitLens 🔍

-Modernised GitHub profile explorer built with React 18, Vite, and TanStack Query.
 Search for any public username to see a profile overview, language breakdown, repository explorer, and quick highlights.

 ## ✨ Feature highlights
 - Smart user search with quick suggestions